sameersharma84/templateMatchingiOS/README.md

 ![Screenshot of the altered image overlay on the camera feed.](Documentation/augmentedReality.jpg)

-## Continually Update the Image's Appearance
+## Continually update the image's appearance

 This sample demonstrates real-time image processing by switching artistic styles over time.
 By calling `selectNextStyle`, you can make successive alterations of the original image. `styleIndex` is the integer input to the Core ML model that determines the style of the output.